 a) the validity timer T5070 for the ProSe query code and corresponding ProSe Response Filter(s) has expired; and

-b) the request from upper layers to query the target RPAUID in restricted discovery Model B, associated with both the ProSe query code, and the authorised application identity, is not in place, then
+b) the request from upper layers to query the target RPAUID in restricted discovery Model B, associated with both the ProSe query code, and the authorised ProSe identifier, is not in place, then

 the UE may instruct the lower layers to stop the discoverer operation.
 When the UE stops discoverer operation, if the UE is in 5GMM-CONNECTED mode, the UE shall trigger the corresponding procedure in lower layers as specified in 3GPP TS 38.331 [13].